 I started volunteering at a family business, Lady Justice UK when I left school.
 For me, this was where everything really began.
-I was taught everything i needed to know about the world of work and the link between employability and volunteering.
+I was taught everything I needed to know about the world of work and the link between employability and volunteering.
 This placement was a key turning point for me.

-I loved my time with Homebaked, first of all I learnt straight construction skills and then working with the principal designer I realized that I have ideas in my head that I can communicate through something I design.
+I loved my time with Homebaked.
+First of all I learnt straight construction skills and then working with the principal designer I realized that I have ideas in my head that I can communicate through something I design.
 I get really excited and have to put my ideas into a shape.
 This is the first time I came across something I really want to do as a profession.
-The coaching sessions from Britt at Homebaked helped me to focus and produce an action plan.
+The coaching sessions from Britt Jurgensen at Homebaked helped me to focus and make an action plan.
 I am now at evening college to do GCSEs again.
 I did extensive research about each university I wanted to go to and how I am going to get there.
 The other thing I found with my time at Homebaked and Rotunda is a real excitement of working with all kinds of different people and the feel of being part of a community.
 I have volunteered many places before, but in this time, I realized community work is something professionals can do and that I could be a designer and still use my skills to work for the benefit of communities.

 Homebaked and Rotunda helped me to find placements at an Architects practice in Liverpool.
 I have recently finished my placement at Condy Lofthouse Architects where I learned how to use various CAD software and I got a real insight on what an architect does day by day (which made me even more excited).
 I work between Rotunda and Homebaked CLT at the moment supporting them with community engagement and communications and especially getting young people to be a part of their local community.

 Once I had brewed my thoughts a little, I decided I wanted to go to Central Saint Martins, London.
-I was constantly on the internet researching a route in to CSM, then I found the ‘Foundation Diploma in Art & Design’ and after reading the course page extensively, I slowly get to the bottom where I see the deadline is 2 days away.
+I was constantly on the internet researching a route in to CSM, then I found the ‘Foundation Diploma in Art & Design’ and after reading the course page extensively, I slowly got to the bottom where I saw the deadline was two days away.
 In a state of panic, I wrote my full application and pressed submit, to then receive an email saying, “you have 5 days to submit a 20-page portfolio of your work”.
 Panic resumed.
 But then Britt and I sat down together and talked through the work I had done over the last year and how I could present that and I realized that I actually had a great amount of content for the portfolio.
 I finally understood why she made us take photos of everything we had been making.
 I started to piece everything together and submitted my portfolio with no time to spare.
 It was actually a great process, thinking about everything I had learned.

 A few weeks later, surprisingly, I got an email inviting me for a ‘full group portfolio review’ at CSM.
 I was due to go to Italy at the same time with my family, so I had to re-arrange my flights.
 This was when it began to feel real.
 I was really worried about the ‘group’ aspect of it.
 Who was going to be there?
 Would they all be from an arts background with lots of amazing sketch books?
 But I tried to block any doubts from entering my mind.